olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md

 Title: Task 3 - Set up Your First Team
 menu:
   main:
-    parent: "Getting Started with Tyk-Cloud"
+    parent: "Getting Started with Tyk Cloud"
 weight: 3
 aliases:
     - /tyk-cloud/setup-team/
 ---

+## Introduction

+You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
+Part of that process involves setting up a team.
+This page walks you through how to do so.

 Click **Get Started** to create your team

 ## Step One - Name your Team